Volunteer for COVID-19 Crisis

 I don’t have a DBS check, is there something I can volunteer for?

 There are plenty of things to get involved with which do not require you to have a DBS check.
 Doing shopping/errands for someone self-isolating, or becoming a telephone befriender do not require you to have a DBS check.
+If you would like a DBS check, then please get in touch with us and we can organise this for you.

 Where can I find some good practice guidance on volunteering?